feizhao19/feizhao19.github.io/_pages/about.md

 - Barrett R. and Oceana A. Bryant Endowed Awards, Department of Computer Science, UAB, 2023.

+- Barrett R. and Oceana A. Bryant Endowed Awards, Department of Computer Science, UAB, 2024.

 - Graduate Admission Scholarship, North University of China, 2010.

 ## Panels